ashish0309/AutoVideoPlayer/README.md

 ## Download
-Drag and drop the AutoPlayVideo folder in your project
+Drag and drop the VideoPlayLibrary folder in your project
 ## Usage

 #### Adopt ASAutoPlayVideoLayerContainer protocol in your UITableviewCell subclass like below.